Vegan White Pizza with Roasted Garlic Coconut Cream and Sun Dried Tomatoes

 a few sprigs fresh thyme

-then toss in the salt and 2 tablespoons of olive oil, and slowly sift in about 1 3/4 cups flour until it sticks together into a loose dough.
+Toss in the salt and 2 tablespoons of olive oil, and slowly sift in about 1 3/4 cups flour until it sticks together into a loose dough.
 Depending on the humidity in your kitchen you may need more or less flour – try for a consistency that has just enough flour to hold it together, but still very soft.

 Cover the bowl with plastic wrap or a dish towel and let sit in a warm place until it doubles in size, this may take an hour or two, it depends on how warm your kitchen is.

-meanwhile roast the heads of garlic. chop the tops off the heads of garlic to make the cloves easier to extract later. lay them in aluminum foil and cover with a little olive oil, and wrap the edges of the aluminum foil around the garlic to tent them.
-Roast at 375F for about an hour until light golden brown.
+Meanwhile roast the heads of garlic.
+Chop the tops off the heads of garlic to make the cloves easier to extract later.
+Lay them in aluminum foil, cover with a little olive oil, and wrap the edges of the aluminum foil around the garlic to tent them.
+Roast at 375F for an hour until light golden brown.

-at least an hour before you assemble the pizza rehydrate your sun dried tomatoes in water, and drain before using.
+At least an hour before you assemble the pizza rehydrate your sun dried tomatoes in water, and drain before using.
 This gives them a softer texture and makes sure they won’t burn while baking.

-once the dough has risen, preheat the oven to 475F to give it plenty of time to heat up. lightly flour a large baking pan, then sprinkle the top of the dough and your hands. gently remove the dough from the bowl onto the pan – it will deflate a little. lightly flour the dough again if needed and press out to a large oval, slightly thicker around the edges.
+Once the dough has risen, preheat the oven to 475F to give it plenty of time to heat up. lightly flour a large baking pan, then sprinkle the top of the dough and your hands. gently remove the dough from the bowl onto the pan, it will deflate a little and that’s fine.
+Lightly flour the dough again if needed and press out to a large oval, slightly thicker around the edges.

-lightly pour the cream across the crust, then dress with the sun dried tomatoes and bits of fresh thyme.
+Pour the garlic coconut cream across the crust, then dress with the sun dried tomatoes and bits of fresh thyme.

-bake at 475F for 10 minutes or until lightly brown around the edges and the cream is starting to bubble.
+Bake at 475F for 10 minutes or until the crust is lightly browned and the cream is starting to bubble.

 Cut up and enjoy immediately!